craftyfm/filemaker-vscode-extension/README.md

 ---

+---
+TODO
+- Add custom highlight for Base Elements functions
+- Add code formating
+- Add a standard doc block header

 ##  License

 MIT License
-Copyright © 2025 \[Your Name]
+Copyright © 2025 Stuart Russell

 ---

 ##  Contributing

 Pull requests are welcome!
 Please include test cases and follow the structure of the existing grammar.
 Feel free to submit improvements to the scope coverage or styling.
+Start an issue or discussion.

 ---